megasnort/fork-cms-module-elo-rating/README.md

 You can see an example here: [schakenopviso.megasnort.com](http://schakenopviso.megasnort.com) (in Dutch)

+##Changelog
+* Added a select with opponents to the Player-action so you can compare better between the player an one opponents
+* Modified a label ($lblPlayerGames) because it gets followed by a &lt;select&gt;

 ##License

 The module is licensed under MIT.
 In short, this license allows you to do everything as long as the copyright statement stays present.